 Blackberry leaves are edible and are sometimes dried for use as a tea ingredient.

 Because they are highly perishable, it's important to follow the development of your ripening blackberries carefully.
 Immature blackberries start out green, then transition to red before maturing to a deep, glossy black.
-Blackberries do not continue to ripen after harvest, so only pick the berries after they have turned completely black.
-Berries last about seven days after harvest in the refrigerator.
+Blackberries do not continue to ripen after harvest, so pick the berries only after they have turned completely black.
+Berries last about seven days in the refrigerator after harvest.

 When growing blackberries in containers, choose a compact cultivar like Baby Cakes™ that does not need pruning.
 Choose large containers that hold at least five gallons of soil to prevent drying out.